weberlab-hhu/reproducbility-collection/installation_intro/installation_intro.md

 as always (e.g. while running R, enter `install.packages("viridis")`)

 If you want to record what is installed for prosperity or sharing `renv::snapshot()`.
-Then include that 'renv.lock' file in your repository or ARC!
+Then include that 'renv.lock' file in your git repository or ARC!

 ### Python: virtualenv